An Analytic Framework for Robust Training of Artificial Neural Networks: Proof of the theorems

 \subsection{\Thmref{thm:transfer}}

-\begin{proof} First, assume that $\AAA$ is a nonuniform learner with respect to $A^2(\Omega)$.
-By the definition of nonuniform learnability, for any $\epsilon,\delta>0$ a natural number $N$ exists that for any training set $S_n$ with size $n\geq N$ and with probability $1-\delta$ we have that
+\begin{proof} First, assume that $\AAA$ is a nonuniform learner with respect to $A^2(\XX)$.
+By the definition of nonuniform learnability, for any $\epsilon,\delta>0$ a natural number $N$ exists that for any countable training set $S$ larger than $N$ and with probability $1-\delta$ we have that